-Switzerland was a paradise, not only of skiing but also of peace and food.
+Switzerland was a paradise, not only of skiing and nature but also of peace and food.
 The only event of war we witnessed in Davos was on a day when German fighter planes were chasing several already damaged Allied bombers through the skies close above our school.
-From the school tower we watched the Germans shooting the Allies down, and those crews bailing out under parachutes.
-They landed in a valley close to Davos and, hopefully, not on the glacier.
-I never heard whether they survived.